repology/repology-rules/README.md

 #### outdated

-Set to `true` to force the package to be outdated, even if its version is compared as greatest. `false` to undo.
+Set to `true` to force the package to be outdated, even if its version compares as the most recent.
+Set to `false` to undo.

 ```yaml
 # when 0.20 follows 0.193: